riyaeliza123/doeasyeda-trial/CONTRIBUTING.md

 ## Get Started!

-1. Fork the `convertempPy` repo on GitHub.
+1. Fork the `doeasyeda` repo on GitHub.
 2. Clone your fork locally:

    ```